Return to the main page

 Results of field trials on joint application of Albit and herbicides are summarized in the following table:

 Table 2.
-Results of field trials on combination of Albit with herbicides
+Results of field trials on combination of Albit with herbicides in field trials

 Nr.
 Active ingredient of the herbicide(s) Application rate of the herbicide used in the experiment, L/hectare (kg/hectare) Crop Yield, centners/hectare Yield increase in Albit/herbicide treated set over herbicide only treated set.